mayadata-io/e2e-openshift/Openshift-EE/pipelines/OpenEBS-base/stages/5-infra-chaos/BF12-taint-node/README.md

-### BF12-Verify application availablity when node is evicted due to disk-pressure taint.
+### BF12-Verify application availablity when node is tainted due to disk-pressure taint.

 #### Description